Frazzini Emiliano Frazzini Lucrezia Carlini Benilda Frazzini DiVecchia Site Home

 Hi Patrick,

-I was interested because the surname is common to my great-grandparents, who also lived in N. Denver from about 1930 until 1972.
+I was interested because the surname is common to my great-grandparents, who also lived in North Denver from about 1930 until 1972.
 I have no idea if you and I are related or not but I do know that if we are, it was way, way back in the Old Country.
-Do you know if your grandfather came from San Pietro Avellana, Campobasso?

 Your theory about Peter setting up his own death is interesting.
 I know that the early Italians were not treated well.
 The KKK was very active in Colorado and I have even heard that governors and mayors, although, not probably not members of that society, looked the other way when Italians and other minorities got themselves into "trouble".
 Peter would have been smart to figure out a "way out".
 My own great-grandfather and his sons changed their surname from Carlino to Carleno, thinking that the latter sounded more American (or at least that's how the family story went).